St. John Lateran, Holy Cross of Jerusalem, Holy Stairs

 The coffered ceiling (left photo), gilded with real gold, is together with St. Mary Major's the most amazing of all Italian churches.
 It is said that the first gold which arrived from the newfound Americas were used for the roof.
 It is the work of pupils of Michelangelo, and it was finished in 1562 AD.

-The wonderful mosaic in the apse (right photo) shows Jesus in the forefront, while the apostles are in the foreground.
-Many popes are buried in the basilica.
+The wonderful mosaic in the apse (right photo) shows Jesus in the forefront,

 The estate of this area was acquired by Constantin though his marriage with Fausta (emperor Maxentius' sister).
 Soon after, the Emperor razed the adjoining imperial horse-guards barracks (allegedly the equites singulares had supported Maxentius against Constantine) and commissioned on the site the construction of the world's first Christian basilica.